benhaub/AbstractionLayer/Applications/README.md

 # Abstraction Layer Applications
 Applications are applications of the AbstractionLayer.
 They are software components that use the AbstractionLayer.

-They are general purpose and have no outside dependancies other than the C++ standard library so they can be used on any platform.
+## Using the applications
 Do not abuse Event-driven architecture components like the `ChainOfResponsibility` or `SignalsAndSlots`.
 They are not a catch all, asynchronous solution for all implementations and can be difficult to debug if over-done. https://youtu.be/STKCRSUsyP0?t=795